pupilfirst/wd101-scripts/basic-introduction-html-css/css-and-styling-structure/README.md

 #### Adding CSS to HTML document

-There are three different ways to apply CSS to an HTML document
+There are three different ways to apply CSS to an HTML document:
 1. with inline styles
-2. with an internal stylesheet
+2. with an internal style sheet
-3. with an external stylesheet
+3. with an external style sheet

 > Action: Open VS Code and add this plain HTML code
 ````